ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/interfaces.md

 import { ExampleTabs } from "../../../components/mdx/example-tabs"

 An interface is an abstract type that defines a certain set of fields that an object type or another interface must include to implement the interface.
+Interfaces can only be used as output types, meaning we can't use interfaces as arguments or as fields on input object types.

 ```sdl
 interface Message {